TranPhucVinh/Cplusplus/Algorithms/Cryptography/README.md

 Public key certification is used in many popular secure networking protocols, including IPsec and SSL.

 X.509 certificates are digital certificates that use the X.509 public key infrastructure standard to associate a public key with the identity contained in a certificate.
 X.509 certificates are issued by a trusted entity called a certificate authority (CA).
 The CA maintains one or more special certificates called CA certificates that it uses to issue X.509 certificates.
 Only the certificate authority has access to CA certificates.
+# Encryption

+Base64 is a group of binary-to-text encoding schemes that transforms binary data into a sequence of printable characters, limited to a set of 64 unique characters.